New Model Army Blue Bandolier with string rings.

 I can make to order.
 The touch box is the size of the original, with the little ‘nipple’ styling on the lid and comes with a ‘stopper’, again as seen at the Leeds Armouries.
 The belts were around 51″ and, like a strap, not sewn to a ‘V’.
 You will notice the holes are punched in pairs which keeps the strings close together, which I think might reduce the strain on the outer edge of the lids where the guide holes are.
 The bullet pouch has a flap through which a leather toggle protrudes.
 There were many types of bullet bags used but the most common one is shown in the close up and that is the one; that is the type I send out with this belt.
 I stuff some paper in the pouch to make it look as though it contains bullets.
 The primers had replaced the outmoded flasks by the time of the English Civil War and authenticity conscious re-enactors should be able to use them on the battlefield as the ‘stopper’ will prevent stray sparks from reaching the contents.
 I am willing to turn to specifications and with different types of wood, but the price may well need to be adjusted for this.

 Some bandoliers had iron rings around the strings, the collars around the box and the lid were roughly filed and the touch box had an elongated spout with no stopper.
 I reproduce that type here and include pictures of an original from the Royal Armouries.
-The stoppers is still included for safety reasons and because it is highly likely there would have been something to prevent stray sparks igniting the powder.
+The stopper (copied from that in the Armouries on other bandoliers) is included for safety reasons and because it is highly likely there would have been something to prevent stray sparks igniting the powder.

 I have a Facebook page I hope musketeers around the world will use to say where they will be Going BANG around the world.

-I have referred to ‘apostles’ in the title because they are often referred to as such.
+I have referred to ‘apostles’ in the website key words because they are often referred to as such in modern times.
 It is not a term I can find in the period and appears to date back to a C19th historian whose foot note was taken for a direct quote from the C17th.
 Though these belts are made to the original size, I can make them longer if required; a good measure is that the collar of charges should fit easily between the hand and elbow of one arm so it can be put on with that arm; the bullet bag should be at elbow height, to conform with contemporary engravings.

-You can see me making bandolier boxes at some shows and Sealed Knot musters around the UK.
+You can see me making bandolier boxes at some shows and English Civil War musters around the UK.
 I make them on my C17 reproduction lathe which has been built to Joseph Moxon’s specifications.
 You can see my YT videos of the lathe at the Master Webbe channel.

 WARNING It is the responsibility of the user to check the charge your musket is proofed for when using these bandoliers.